-- 2.7.1 It shall be the sole duty of the ring stewards to assist the judge, only as instructed by the judge.
-Ring stewards must ensure that no persons except the Obedience Trial Chair, Trial Superintendent, Trial Secretary, judge, other ring stewards and those actually engaged in exhibiting a dog before the judge, are permitted within the ring during judging. - 2.7.2 Stewards shall not give information or instructions to owners and/or handlers, except as specifically instructed by the judge, and in such a manner that it is clear that the instructions are those of the judge. - 2.7.3 There must be a minimum of two (2) stewards for each judging ring, at least one (1) of which should be experienced.
-Three (3) stewards are recommended. - 2.7.4 A catalogue that includes jump heights for each entry as noted on the entry form must be provided to the table steward prior to the start of the trial, or a list may be compiled and provided. - 2.7.5 There must be two (2) ring stewards, each with a slip leash, in the ring (24-09-17) at all times during the group exercises.
-They should remain standing in the ring, watching the dogs in the group, until all dog/handler teams have exited the ring.
+- 2.7.1 It shall be the sole duty of the ring stewards to assist the judge, only as (26-03-23) instructed by the judge.
+Ring stewards must ensure that no persons except the Obedience Trial Chair, Trial Secretary, judge, other ring stewards and those actually engaged in exhibiting a dog before the judge, are permitted within the ring during judging. - 2.7.2 Stewards shall not give information or instructions to owners and/or handlers, except as specifically instructed by the judge, and in such a manner that it is clear that the instructions are those of the judge. - 2.7.3 There must be a minimum of two (2) stewards for each judging ring, at least one (1) of which should be experienced.
+Three (3) stewards are recommended. - 2.7.4 A catalogue that includes jump heights for each entry as noted on the entry form must be provided to the table steward prior to the start of the trial, or a list may be compiled and provided. - 2.7.5 There must be one (1) ring steward, in the ring at all times during the (118-09-24) group exercises.
+The ring steward should remain standing in the ring, watching the dogs in the group, until all dog/handler teams have exited the ring. - 2.7.6 Ring Stewards and members of their immediate family may enter and (25-03-23) handle dogs at a trial they are stewarding.
+However, they are not to act as an official steward when an immediate family member is handling any dog in the ring and a replacement steward will be required.